Saw (franchise): Future

-Short film
+Short films

-Saw, retrospectively referred to as Saw 0.5, is a 2003 short film that served as a promotional tool in pitching a feature-length version to Lionsgate.
+Saw, often referred to as Saw 0.5, is a 2003 short film that served as a promotional tool in pitching a feature-length version to Lionsgate.
 It is included on the second disc of the uncut DVD release of Saw.
-It has also been released alone, and on the Saw Trilogy DVD containing Saw Uncut Edition, Saw II Special Edition, and Saw III Director's Cut, packaged with a limited-edition 3D puppet head box version of Billy the Puppet.
+It has also been released alone, and on the Saw Trilogy DVD containing Saw Uncut Edition, Saw II Special Edition, and Saw III Director's Cut, packaged with a limited-edition 3D puppet-head box version of Billy the Puppet.

+A mockumentary short film, Full Disclosure Report, was released in 2005 as part of the Saw: Uncut DVD-release.
+The story takes place between the first and second films and features reporters trying to figure out who Jigsaw is and discussing his victims.
+The short film marks the first appearance of detective Eric Matthews, before his appearance in Saw II.

+Another mockumentary short film, The Scott Tibbs Documentary, was released in 2006 as part of the Saw II: Unrated Special Edition DVD-release.
+The story takes place between the second and third films, where Adam Stanheight's friend Scott Tibbs, leader of the rock band "Wrath of the Gods", is filming a documentary about Jigsaw and his victims.

+Saw: Rebirth is originally a comic book released by IDW in 2005 and tells the story of the events that spurred the transformation of John Kramer into Jigsaw.
+Later, it was released as a short film in the form of a motion comic on the original Saw II website.

 Television

-In April 2021, Lionsgate Television chairman Kevin Beggs announced in an interview with Deadline Hollywood that Lionsgate TV is in early talks on a television series adaptation of the film Spiral, from Mark Burg and Oren Koules' Twisted Television.
+In April 2021, Lionsgate Television chairman Kevin Beggs announced in an interview with Deadline Hollywood that Lionsgate TV was in early talks on a television series adaptation or continuation of the film Spiral.